 These days, it’s almost exclusively off income from the travel blog (mostly in the form of affiliates and also some ad revenue).

-But along the way I’ve done a variety of things freelance, especially writing, to help support myself.
+Along the way I’ve done a variety of things freelance, especially freelance writing, to help support myself.

 How has your life improved since quitting your “normal” job?